 orchestra this fall and learn more about the community.”

 Stephen Radcliffe is the former Music Director of the Seattle Youth Symphony Orchestra and has been the Director of the Seattle Conservatory of Music.
 His conducting credits include the Seattle Opera, the Pacific Northwest Ballet, and positions in Boston and New York.
 Radcliffe studied clarinet at Juilliard, Eastman School of Music and Tanglewood.
 He holds four degrees in music, including a PhD in Musicology from Brandeis University.
-Dr. Radcliffe will be conducting a concert series in the Fall of 2021.
-Learn more about Dr. Radcliffe’s concert that was planned prior to Covid.
+Dr. Radcliffe will be conducting the October 2021 concert series.
+Learn more about Dr. Radcliffe’s concert here.

 “I am deeply honored to have been chosen as one of the finalists to lead the Juneau Symphony as it writes the next chapter in its impressive history.
 The orchestra’s outstanding musical artistry and level of community engagement are both inspirations to me, and sources of immense pride for all the citizens of the region.
 I look forward to working with the orchestra, its audience, donors and Board in continuing the organization’s record of exceptional musical artistry and community service.”